anthxnyy/housing-application/README.md

 ![GitHub commit activity](https://img.shields.io/github/commit-activity/w/anthxnyy/housing-application)

 A rushed and hard-coded ICS3U1 group culminating project.
 Currently improving the program and making it look better while using object-oriented programming concepts.

-TODO:

-- Create login page
-- Improve app appearance, background images
-- Create the results page, let user see their results and individual answers for each question
-- Repeat program function at results page